halirutan/LEGO-42108-Python/README.md

-# Python and the LEGO 42108 crane
+# Python and the LEGO 42108 Crane

 Welcome to a journey into the world of LEGO and programming!
 My son has an incredible knack for building complex LEGO models far ahead of his years but doesn't do programming yet.